 All three channels are great for their own purposes.
 When you’re deciding how to engage with your customers, keep in mind the pros and cons of each.

-- Email is great for sending long messages like account details or other important information.
+Email is great for sending long messages like account details or other important information.
 Learn more about creating an email list.

 E-mail vs. SMS vs. Push notifications – How to Save on Marketing